-The following is the unedited version of a Op-Ed that I had published in the Calgary Herald.
-I share it here in memory of my father, and all the sons and daughters, boys and girls, men and women, who have gone off to war to never return.
+The following is the unedited version of a shorter Op-Ed I wrote that was published in the Calgary Herald several years ago.
+I share it here in memory of my father, and all the sons and daughters, boys and girls, men and women, who have gone off to war to never return or to return broken and scarred.
 I share it here to remind me to never forget my father who was once a poet boy.

 The Poet Boy

 by: Louise Gallagher

 When the poet boy was sixteen, he lied about his age and ran off to war.
 It was a war he was too young to understand.
 Or know why he was fighting.
 When the guns were silenced and the victors and the vanquished carried off their dead and wounded, the poet boy was gone.
 In his stead, there stood a man.
 An angry man.
 A wounded man.
 The man who would become my father.

 By the time of my arrival, the final note in a quartet of baby-boomer children, the poet boy was deeply buried beneath the burden of an unforgettable war and the dark moods that permeated his being with the density of storm clouds blocking the sun.
 Occasionally, on a holiday or a walk in the woods, the sun would burst through and signs of the poet boy would seep out from beneath the burden of the past.
 Sometimes, like letters scrambled in a bowl of alphabet soup that momentarily made sense of a word drifting across the surface, images of the poet boy appeared in a note or a letter my father wrote me.
 For that one brief moment, a light would be cast on what was lost.
 And then suddenly, with the deftness of a croupier sweeping away the dice, the words would disappear as the angry man came sweeping back with the ferocity of winter rushing in from the north.